studentdevelops/Command-Line-Game/README.md

 made it while learning python to have some fun

-This is how it should start if i did not messed up
+This is how it should start

 ![alt text](https://github.com/studentdevelops/Command-Line-Game/blob/master/extras/Start_scene.PNG)